-Some Futures traders who start out, do so many things wrong that they lose all their money.
+Some futures traders do so many things wrong when they start,that they lose all their money.
 They either trade too big, they trade on greed, they let emotion get in the way, or they don't use protective stops.
-It's important to get a handle on these things.
+It's essential to get a handle on these things.

 Analysis of the Trades